 This application was considered at the regular meeting of the Advisory Planning Commission held on March 19, 2019.
 Members liked the design but questioned the height and the fit for the neighbourhood.
 Members had mixed opinions in regards to the provision of commercial space at the subject location.
 Some members thought that the commercial use would be more suitable on a main corridor such as Esquimalt Road.
-The APC liked the variety of unit types and the usable open space, and also voiced concerns with the parking, in particular the parking availability for persons with disabilities.
+The commission liked the variety of unit types and the usable open space but voiced concerns with the parking, in particular the parking availability for persons with disabilities.
 Members also inquired about the green building standards and the applicant affirmed that they will build to passive house standards.
 At the date of this presentation, the applicant has not yet detailed the density bonus amenities for the proposed development.

-The APC resolved that the application be forwarded to Council with a recommendation of approval because it corresponds well with approved developments in the neighbourhood subject to staff investigating whether the proposed amenity is suitable given the bonus density.
-In response, the applicant has added 28 parking spaces from 111 spaces to 139 spaces.
+The Advisory Planning Commission resolved that the application be forwarded to Council with a recommendation of approval because it corresponds well with approved developments in the neighbourhood subject to staff investigating whether the proposed amenity is suitable given the bonus density.